rentpath/cubby/docs/Store.md

 const someData = aSimpleStore.get()
 ```

-This will extract the current value of the store.
+This will extract the current value of the Store.
 There's no smart subscription happening here like when using the hook in a
 React component - it is one and done. _If you extract a value then use it later asynchronously, beware of stale data!_

 ## <a id="update">Updating a Store</a>

 ### Using Set

-Store expose a `set` method that can be used to pass a new state into the store:
+Stores expose a `set` method that can be used to pass a new state into the Store:

 ```ts
 aSimpleStore.set({ ...aSimpleStore.get(), foo: 'goodbye world' })